Ingrater/Spacecraft/README.md

 	* thBase
 	* Spacecraft

+If you want a stable and working version switch to the "Playable" or "Spacecraft-Playable" tags in druntime, phobos, thBase and Spacecraft.

 Then just build Spacecraft using one of the Visual Studio Solutions.
-You will need to have VisualD installed.

 Usage
 -----